jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Algae Culturing Project (Fall Semester).md

 - 63 mL of 2% agar solution were separated into seven tubes (each tube contained 7 ml of the 2% agar solution)
 - The remaining 120 mL was kept in a flask
 - The tubes filled with 2% agar solution and the flask containing 120 mL of 2% agar solution were autoclaved at liquid setting for one hour
+- Tubes and Plates were placed into 4°C fridge overnight to prevent unwanted bacterial growth

 11/22/2024
 - Streaked agar plates with algae (2 plates for each algal species)
-- Placed agar plates into
+- Placed agar plates into 30°C incubator to incubate for four days